Serena, Sharapova again on Miami collision course

-On a day that saw play interrupted by rain, it seemed nothing could stop the cream of women’s tennis from rising to the top with Williams, a six-time Miami champion, Australian Open winner Li Na, third seed Agnieszka Radwanska, five-time runner-up Maria Sharapova and fifth seed Angelique Kerber all moving into the last eight.

-But Serena’s big sister Venus could not complete the Williams family double falling 6-1 5-7 6-3 to Slovakian 10th seed Dominika Cibulkova just as the center court clock was about to strike midnight.
+MIAMI (Reuters) - Six-times Miami champion Serena Williams and five-times runner-up Maria Sharapova remained on another Sony Open collision course after each recorded fourth-round wins on Monday.

-While Serena Williams and Sharapova clashed in last year’s Miami final there will be no championship rematch this Saturday with the American and Russian on the same side of the draw and closing in on a semi-final showdown.
+While Williams and Sharapova clashed in last year’s final there will be no championship rematch on Saturday at Crandon Park with the American and Russian on the same side of the draw and closing in on a semi-final showdown.

-After getting her title defense off to a slow start, Williams, who lives an hour’s drive from the Crandon Park Tennis Center and considers the event her home tournament, stepped it up a gear against Coco Vandeweghe, sweeping past the young American qualifier 6-3 6-1 in 79 minutes.
+After getting her title defense off to a slow start world number one Williams, who lives an hour’s drive from the Crandon Park Tennis Center and considers the event her home tournament, stepped it up a gear against Coco Vandeweghe sweeping past the young American qualifier 6-3 6-1 in 79 minutes.

 ”I was definitely happier today,“ Williams told reporters. ”I was really struggling my first two matches, so I just wanted to have a better performance today.